mitsuba-renderer/drjit/src/python/docstr.rst

           You must specify a correct upper bound here if you wish to differentiate the loop in reverse mode.
 In that case, the maximum iteration count is used to reserve memory to store intermediate loop state.

+        strict (bool): You can specify this parameter to reduce the strictness of variable consistency checks performed by the implementation.
+See the documentation of :py:func:`drjit.hint` for an example.
+The default is ``strict=True``.

     Returns:
         tuple: The function returns the final state of the loop variables following